Meaning of Physical obsolesces:

 It occurs when a property loses its value due to its design, architecture, style, inadequate or outdated amenities, size, etc. Hence, we can say it is because of the internal factors of the property.

 It happens when the price of the property deteriorates due to external factors.
-And these factors could be the changes in the local traffic pattern, creation or coming up of public nuisance utilities and noisy surroundings, construction of sewage plants, powerhouses, jails, etc.
+And these factors could be the changes in the local traffic pattern, the creation or coming up of public nuisance utilities and noisy surroundings, construction of sewage plants, powerhouses, jails, etc.

 Types of physical obsolesces: